 How to Become a Veterinarian

-Veterinarians must have a Doctor of Veterinary Medicine degree from an accredited veterinary college and a state license.
+Veterinarians must have a Doctor of Veterinary Medicine degree from an accredited veterinary college, as well as a state license.

-Veterinarians must complete a Doctor of Veterinary Medicine (D.V.M. or V.M.D.) degree at an accredited college of veterinary medicine.
-There are currently 30 colleges with accredited programs in the United States.
+Veterinarians must complete a Doctor of Veterinary Medicine (DVM or VMD) degree at an accredited college of veterinary medicine.
 A veterinary medicine program generally takes 4 years to complete and includes classroom, laboratory, and clinical components.

 In veterinary medicine programs, students take courses on animal anatomy and physiology, as well as disease prevention, diagnosis, and treatment.
 Most programs include 3 years of classroom, laboratory, and clinical work.
 Students typically spend the final year of the 4-year program doing clinical rotations in a veterinary medical center or hospital.